learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added a new module to generate a state and/or zipcode map of a set of users.
 - Added new user search filters for students, including number of registered class hours and registered class times.
 - Added new user search filters for teachers, including teaching times, training/interview times, and teachers of a particular student.
+- Added the ability to include and/or multiple user groups when filtering users.

 Student registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~